 I also thanked a quiet man who approached me in the grocery store yesterday to say, “Your aura is huge and warm and that of a healer.
 Standing next to you I feel just as good as when I am home cuddling with my eight cats.”
 I kid you not.
 It was a “bless your heart” moment –more sweet than creepy.
 I’ve decided that I may be a super hero in disguise and since the name Kittylicious is already taken, you can call me Madam Meow.
 Is this funny or is it just me??

 Or the time I was standing in the library when a wiry four foot tall silver haired elder grabbed a book right out of my hands saying she had seen it first, she just needed time to walk across the room to pick take if off the shelf.
 One of the few times I found myself speechless!
 Had to laugh at that one….
-I was bullied by a senior citizen!
+I was bullied by a tiny granny!